 Alien: The Strange Life and Times of Mendelson Joe © Mendelson Joe 2000

 This strikes me as a powerful wake-up call for the coming together of women in sisterhood and support.
-Since the revival of the play Lysistrata, whereby the women of classical Athens withheld sex to end the Peloponnesian War, there have been instances of women "saying no" to deal with corruption in the oligarchy or to establish peace.
+Since the revival of the play Lysistrata in which the women of classical Athens withhold sex to end the Peloponnesian War, there have been instances of women "saying no" to deal with corruption in the oligarchy or to establish peace.
 Not that this would be likely to occur on a large scale (?) but we can imagine what might happen if the wives of world leaders decided to give it a try!
 The reality is that the unity of women can make a huge difference.
 We need to reject the competitiveness and mistrust of each other that has been instilled in us by the patriarchy to keep us disconnected from each other, and from our personal and shared power.
 We must have our voices heard as a collective.
-If you haven’t already, is there a woman’s circle or group at the local level you can join to address personal and political transformation?
 As with women everywhere, I have gained an extraordinary amount of awareness and empowerment since I wrote this poem in 1987.
-Change seems to come slowly, but the Great Turning is happening nonetheless.
+Change seems to come slowly, but the Great Turning is happening today.

 Jean Shinoda Bolen has been urging us on to the tipping point with her work >Gather the Women, Save the World< She is a leader for today’s time of transition, and advocates setting up women’s circles and grassroots groups at the community level.